Cymraeg

 As with many other messaging apps, it has been designed to keep users engaged and on the platform for extended periods of time.
 It can be difficult for children to resist the notifications encouraging them to respond and engage.
 Encourage your child to take a break by changing the notification settings to reduce the number of notifications they receive.

 Whilst users can sign up to HiPal for free, many features of HiPal that were previously free now require a payment plan.
-HiPal heavily encourages users to sign up to a yearly subscription to gain unlimited use to the walkie talkie function and group chats.
+HiPal heavily encourages users to sign up to a yearly subscription to gain unlimited use of the walkie talkie function and group chats.
 It is advised that if your child expresses an interest in using the voice functions of their phone, to encourage them to call their friends through built-in calling features on their mobile device.
 Remind your child that subscriptions are designed by apps and platforms as another way to make money from its users.

 • There are currently no settings available to manage privacy on HiPal.